enthought/comtypes/docs/source/index.rst

 ------------------

 Some COM methods or properties have an optional ``lcid`` parameter.
-This parameter is used to specify a langauge identifier.
+This parameter is used to specify a language identifier.
 The generated modules always pass 0 (zero) for this parameter.
 If this is not what you want you have to edit the generated code.